Family Feud (1978 Australian game show): Basics

 Two opposing family members "face off" to see which family will gain control of that particular question.
 Sometimes, the host will read the question only once in the entire round if time is short.
 Traditionally, they greet each other with a handshake before the question is read.
 Whoever guesses the more popular answer in the survey has the option to play the question or pass it to the other family.
 If neither player gives a valid answer, the next member of each family gets a chance to answer, with control again going to the family giving the more popular answer.
 If both answers are worth the same number of points, control goes to the player that buzzed in first.

 The family in control can keep the question in which the family attempts to give all the remaining answers on the board, or pass to the other family.
 Starting with the next family member in line, each gets a chance to give one answer.
 Family members may not confer with one another while in control of the board.
 The family gets a "strike" if a player gives an answer that is not on the board or fails to respond.
 There is no firm time limit, but the host has the discretion to impose a three-second count if time is short or the contestant appears to be stalling.
 Three strikes cause the family to relinquish control of the board, giving the other family one chance to steal the points in the bank by correctly guessing one of the remaining answers.

 In the 1978–1984 version, the entire family could confer before the answer was given.
 In the 1990–1996 version, each family member gave his or her opinion one at a time.
 The head of household could then either select one of those three or give his or her own.
 If the family guesses a remaining answer correctly, they receive the points accumulated by the other family.

 After determining who takes the bank for a round, any remaining answers are then revealed.
 Per tradition, the audience yells each unrevealed answer in a choral response.

 Three questions were played with the first two for single points and the third and final question for double.
 The first team to reach 200 points after the final question won the game.
-If, after the third round, neither team reached 200 points, another Double Points round would be played.
+If, after the third round, neither team reached 200 points, further rounds (referred to as "spare" games in the 1990s version) would be played, for double points, until one team reached 200.